 |A Good Option||A Good Option||Best CPT for you?

 Resistance can also be added with equipment or by modifying the training environment.

 It is important to know that changes in resistance can vary in intensity and variability, but they can also alter the movement mechanics and compromise the body.

-Intense exercise needs to be followed by good amounts of rest and recovery to allow for positive adaptations and to avoid overtraining.
+Intense exercise needs to be followed by good rest and recovery to allow for positive adaptations and avoid overtraining.